Light mode on. Physics cord simulation.

 Test

-I tested interactive prototypes with the same group of freelancers.
-They completed tasks like creating an invoice and generating a reminder.
-Feedback led to important changes: simplifying the invoice form, pre-filling client details, adding a currency picker and creating a single Reminders tab for overdue invoices.
-Post-launch analytics showed that users could create invoices in 45 seconds on average, confirming the success of the fast-first principle.
+I tested interactive prototypes with the same group of freelancers, who completed tasks like creating an invoice and generating a reminder.
+Feedback led to key changes: simplifying the invoice form, pre-filling client details, adding a currency picker and creating a dedicated Reminders tab.
+Post-launch analytics confirmed users could create invoices in 45 seconds on average.

 Final screens